A. A call to return to the Promised Land.

 i.
 I will shake My hand against them: All God needs to do to bring such a dramatic reversal of standings is to shake His hand against the enemies of His people.

 2. (10-13) The promise of the presence of the LORD.

 “Sing and rejoice, O daughter of Zion!
 For behold, I am coming and I will dwell in your midst,” says the LORD.
 “Many nations shall be joined to the LORD in that day, and they shall become My people.
 And I will dwell in your midst.
 Then you will know that the LORD of hosts has sent Me to you.
 “And the LORD will take possession of Judah as His inheritance in the Holy Land, and will again choose Jerusalem.
 Be silent, all flesh, before the LORD, for He is aroused from His holy habitation!”

 d.
 In the Holy Land: This is the only place where the phrase Holy Land is used in the Bible.
-The land is holy because it is separated unto God in a unique way.
-Some assume that it is only the people of Judah and Jerusalem that are God’s holy inheritance but passages like this show that land itself is holy and precious to God.
+The land is holy because it is separated to God in a unique way.
+Some assume that it is only the people of Judah and Jerusalem that are God’s holy inheritance but passages like this show that the land itself is holy and precious to God.

 © 2022 The Enduring Word Bible Commentary by David Guzik – email@example.com